 This art gallery run by Columbia University moved to the school's new Manhattanville campus two years ago and quickly grabbed art world headlines with its blockbuster show, Posing Modernity: The Black Model from Manet to Matisse.
-The current exhibit, After the End: Timing Socialism in Contemporary African Art, is on view through October 6.
+The current exhibit, Waiting for Omar Gatlato: Contemporary Art from Algeria and its Diaspora, is on view through March 15, 2020.

 3. Schomburg Center for Research in Black Culture

 A division of the New York Public Library, the Schomburg Center isn't just a unique place to dig through rare books, manuscripts, photographs, moving images and more related to black culture, it's also a great spot for checking out fascinating (and free) exhibitions.
 Currently on view: Femmetography: The Gaze Shifted, about the black feminine gaze, and A Ballad for Harlem, a deep dive into the people and places that have made Harlem Harlem, closing on December 31.

 4. Hamilton Grange National Memorial